awstuff/lambda-solver/README.md

 # lambda-solver
-A solver for Lambda Calculus Expressions
+An (incomplete) solver for Lambda Calculus Expressions